Książ Castle: History

-During World War II, the castle was seized by the Nazi regime in 1944.
-Count Hans Heinrich XVII of Hochberg, Prince of Pless, had moved to England in 1932 and become a British citizen; moreover, his brother Count Alexander of Hochberg, also a Polish citizen and owner of Pszczyna Castle, had joined the Polish army in 1939.
-Supervised by SS and Organisation Todt personnel, the building complex at Fürstenstein became part of the vast underground Project Riese complex, presumably a projected Führer Headquarter and a future abode for Adolf Hitler.
-Construction works were carried out under inhumane conditions by forced labourers and inmates of Gross-Rosen concentration camp.
+During World War II, the castle was taken over by the German military authorities in 1944.
+Count Hans Heinrich XVII of Hochberg, Prince of Pless, had moved to England in 1932 and become a British citizen; moreover, his brother Count Alexander of Hochberg, who held dual German and Polish citizenship and owner of Pszczyna Castle in Upper Silesia, had apparently served with the Polish army in 1939.
+Supervised by SS and Organisation Todt personnel, the building complex at Fürstenstein became part of the vast underground Project Riese complex, presumably a projected Führer Headquarter and a future abode for Adolf Hitler.This is, however, disputed.
+Construction works were carried out by forced labourers and inmates of Gross-Rosen concentration camp.
 The castle was subsequently occupied by Red Army forces in the wake of the Vistula–Oder Offensive in 1945.
 A memorial marks the site of the Fürstenstein subcamp.
 Parts of the historic building structure were demolished during reconstruction; numerous artefacts were stolen or destroyed during the Soviet occupation.

 After the war the castle complex was taken over by communist authorities and served as a recreation home and cultural centre.
 In recent years, large parts of the interior have been elaborately restored.
 Parts of the tunnel complex beneath the castle are currently used by the Polish Academy of Sciences for gravimeter measuring, while several WWII-era tunnels are accessible to the public on guided tours.